 Centralized and distributed architecture

 Helix Core Overview mentioned that version control systems can implement either a centralized model or a distributed model.
-Helix Server supports both of these models, as well as configurations that are a hybrid of the two.
+Helix Core Server supports both of these models, as well as configurations that are a hybrid of the two.

 In a centralized model, users interact directly with a shared server, checking out files, working in those files, and then checking them back in to the shared server: